|

 It was compatible with Mucolex and was able to pass its multiplexed

-data stream to a fully automated switch.
+data stream via a fully automated exchange.

-Even after ZODIAC was replaced by the
+Even after ZODIAC was replaced by its

-remained in use for another few years.
+remained in use for several more years, for which

-The ZODIAC BVO units were modified
+the ZODIAC BVO units were modified

-for use with TITAAN and allowed users to connect to a variety of networks,
+allowing users to connect to a variety of networks,

 including the internet, via existing 1 Mb/s line-of-sight radio links.